-Asset and liability accounts are translated at the current exchange rates and income statement items are translated at the average exchange rates each month.
+The financial statements of our non-United States subsidiaries have been translated in accordance with the accounting guidance on foreign currency translation.
+Under the accounting guidance, asset and liability accounts are translated at the current exchange rates and income statement items are translated at the average exchange rates each month.
 The resulting translation adjustments are recorded as a component of accumulated other comprehensive loss, which is included in shareholders' equity.

-As of July 1, 2018, the Argentina economy was designated as highly-inflationary and was treated as such for accounting purposes.
+As of July 1, 2018, the Argentina economy was designated as highly-inflationary and was treated as such for accounting purposes starting in the third quarter of 2018.